Mehersudhakar/promptinjection/README.md

 ## Key Observation

-The prompt injection succeeds in a single turn, without requiring gradual manipulation.
+The prompt injection succeeds in a **single turn**, without requiring gradual manipulation.

 This highlights a critical issue:

 The model does not strictly enforce instruction hierarchy and allows user input to override system-level rules.

 ---